 What a gorgeous setting!
-Courthouse Falls falls into a lush, picturesque cove in the Pisgah National Forest.
-The waterfall plunges about 45 foot from a narrow chute into a deep pool, perfect for a dip on a hot summer's day.
-It's an easy hike (about 7/10 mile roundtrip) from the forest service road.
+Courthouse Falls descends into a lush, picturesque cove in the Pisgah National Forest.
+The waterfall plunges about 45 ft. from a narrow chute into a deep pool, perfect for a dip on a hot summer's day.
+It's an easy hike (about 7/10-mile round-trip) from the forest service road.
 It's located 6.7 miles south of the Blue Ridge Parkway.

-Located off NC Highway 215 (Forest Heritage Scenic Byway), the trailhead to the Courthouse Falls hike is three miles up a gravel, one lane forest service road (FR140).
+Located off NC Highway 215 (Forest Heritage Scenic Byway), the trailhead to Courthouse Falls hike is three miles up a gravel, one-lane forest service road (FR140).
 There are some bumpy spots, so the drive is not recommended for low cars.
-But you don't need four wheel drive.
-It can be closed during winter months.
+But, you don't need four-wheel drive.
+This road is often closed during winter months into early spring.

-The mist from the falls keeps this area cool, even in the middle of the summer.
-So it is a delightful retreat on a hot day.
-The waterfall is on the "back side" of Devil's Courthouse on the Blue Ridge Parkway.
+The mist from the falls keeps this area cool, even in the middle of the summer, which makes it a delightful retreat on a hot day.
+The waterfall is on the "backside" of Devil's Courthouse on the Blue Ridge Parkway.

 Longer Hike Alternative

 For a longer hike or to access the waterfall when the Forest Service road is closed, hike from the trailhead at NC Highway 215.
-From US 64, drive 11 miles to a pullout on the left with trailhead on the right (about a half mile north of Forest Service Road 140).
-The Summey Cove Trail is about 2.7 miles one-way with some steep sections and total elevation gain of around 1,300 feet.
+From US 64, drive 11 miles to a pullout on the left with the trailhead on the right (about a 1/2-mile north of Forest Service Road 140).
+The Summey Cove Trail is about 2.7 miles one-way, with some steep sections and total elevation gain of around 1,300 feet.